hyperonecom/h1-cli/docs/billing.md

   --query string                              JMESPath query string
   --passport-file path                        Passport file.
 Defaults to ~/.h1/passport.json.
   --as uri                                    Act as another actor eg. service account
-  --no-wait                                   In case of queued event do not wait for completion
+  --no-wait true,false                        In case of queued event do not wait for completion

 Operation options
 ```